samgerrick01/myprofile/README.md

 ### ✨ Who am I?

 My name is Sam Gerrick De Silva from San Luis, Batangas.
-And I’m Frontend ReactJS Developer.
+And I’m Frontend ReactJS/React Native Developer.
 On this page you will find all of the code snippets that I share.

 #### 🔗 My Personal Gmail